For a new training sensation.

 No, capsules don’t have to be made of processed porcine and bovine offal.
 In keeping with our purely plant-based raw materials, we use vegan capsule shells.
 The origin?
 Cellulose fibres from natural, renewable raw materials.

 We do not use human hair or duck feathers in our L-Arginine.
-Our arginine base is 100% from fermented plant sources.
-Depending on the season, we use corn, peas or sugar cane.
+Our arginine base is produced 100% from fermented corn.
 This allows us to create a training aid of natural origin.
 For the most demanding power athletes and endurance athletes.

 In a class of its own.